AlexandreWa/AlexandreWa/README.md

 - 👋 Hi, I’m @AlexandreWa
 - 👀 I’m interested in music, data, photography
-- 🌱 I’m currently learning python, mandarin chinese and about myself (more and more)
+- 🌱 I’m currently learning python, generated AI image and sound, mandarin chinese and about myself (more and more)
 - 💞️ I’m looking to collaborate on similar interests, with or without computer
+- 💻 I have a website : [alexandrewa.com](https://alexandrewa.com/) Everything is written in French but there is a 🌎 at the bottom right which translates the pages into 🇨🇳 (简体中文), 🇬🇧 and 🇮🇹.
 - 📫 How to reach me : alexandre.wauthier@pm.me